iExecBlockchainComputing/iexec-node/discoverXtremweb.md

 wait for "That's all folks"

-### Start your local xtremweb server and worker with docker compose

-TODO

 ### Start your local xtremweb server manually

 start your xtremweb server in a console :